Journal of Integrative Nursing and Palliative Care

 Exploring the Role and Contribution of Healthcare Assistants in Out-of-Hours Palliative Care: A Mixed Methods Protocol

-Written by Annie Marcela Vivares-Builes Published on Vol 6, 2025
+Written by Annie Marcela Vivares-Builes Published on Issue 2 Vol 6, 2025

 A large proportion of people spend their final year of life at home, with many expressing a preference to die there.
 However, this often requires access to care beyond normal working hours.
 Out-of-hours palliative services, typically delivered by multidisciplinary teams that include Health Care Assistants (HCAs), play a vital role in supporting patients and families.
 Despite this, there is limited understanding of how HCAs contribute to these services and influence patient care.
 This study aims Read More